bpampel/bpampel.github.io/content/_index.md

 My research focuses on developing new computational methods to better understand soft matter phenomena.

+You can read my (not yet graded) thesis [here](https://keeper.mpdl.mpg.de/f/1f0475022ef6444e8b64/).

-The first part of my PhD research has now been submitted for publication and is up on [arXiv](https://arxiv.org/abs/2202.13459)!
+Also, the first part of my PhD research has now been submitted for publication and is up on [arXiv](https://arxiv.org/abs/2202.13459)!